chrismaltby/gb-studio-site/content/docs/music-gbt.md

 ## Speed Table

-Tick speed relies on the Gameboy's framerate.
 When setting tick speed with `Fxx`, you can use this table to find a BPM that is closest to what you want to achieve.
-This assumes a 4/4 meter with one beat on every row.
+This assumes a 4/4 meter with one beat on every row, and the default 50/60hz speed conversion on every song.

 | Fxx Value (in tracker) | BPM (in tracker) | BPM (in game) |
 | ---------------------- | ---------------- | ------------- |